Sean-Toroghi/SQL/SQL_DetailedSummary.md

 4. `HAVING` clause employs its logical pradicates to filter the row groups.
 5. `SELECT` clause recieves filtered rows and filtered row groups. `SELECT` evaluates each expression for every row or row group.
 The result is a dataset that is sent to the next precessing step.
 6. `ORDER BY` clause sorts the dataset and transforms it to a cursor.
 7. `OFFSET FETCH` (`LIMIT FETCH`) processes the cursor and slice it according to the provided information.

+---
+# <a name = 'CTE'>With-clause (Common table expression - CTE)</a>
+CTE is a temporary table created by a SELECT statement, which can then be used in the main SELECT statement.
+Main application of the CTE is to make the statement more readable and clear.
+In many cases we can employ a subquery or CTE, but the use of CTE is prefereable.

+CTE could be used in its simple form as a temporary table, or could be use in recusrive fashion to enable SQL to iterative processing and handle hierarchical data.
+Recursive CTE consists of following two parts, in which at the end the output of the two parts are combined via `UNION ALL`:
+1. base case
+2. recursive part